vekatze/neut/book/src/modules-and-sources.md

 }
 ```

-Let's focus on `import`.
-This statement specifies the files we want to use in dependencies.

-`import` consists of lines like the one below:
+Let's focus on `import`. `import` consists of lines like the one below:

 ```neut
 some-name.sample {my-add}